 Over the past couple of years, Strategist editors have developed a fixation with linen sheets.
 New and must-try brands keep coming to our attention, especially in the direct-to-consumer space (and often on Instagram) — even mattress brands like Eve entered the fray (although they’ve since pivoted to a linen-bamboo mix).
 There are brands who prefer Portuguese linen to French (like Linen Shed), brands with an organic and ethical focus (like Ecosophy) and brands who lean into luxury (the monogrammable Linen Me).
 And as linen bedding is not inexpensive, we spied many brands offering extended warranties — from Bedfolk’s 60-night trial, to Linen Works’ 50-year warranty.
 But which brand is right for you?
-We trialled five different sets from five different brands over the past three months to find out.
-Collectively, we put the bedding through numerous washes, tumble dryer cycles and quarantine naps.
+We trialled six different sets from six different brands over the past several months to find out.
+Collectively, we put the bedding through numerous washes, tumble dryer cycles, snoozes and naps.

 Of course, the universal draw of linen, which is derived from the flax plant, is its inherent temperature regulation, keeping you sweat-free in the summer and snuggly in the winter.
 But beyond this general quality, we also gained an appreciation for how nuanced the material can be — some sheets stand out for their softness, others for how they cater to different mattress sizes (anyone who owns an Ikea bed knows the annoyance of idiosyncratic sheet sizing), others for simply coming in a unique range of colours (not just the traditional architectural neutrals).
 We’ve grouped them accordingly here, with some of the options in each category being much splurgier than others (although linen, on the whole, tends to be a bigger, longer-term investment than, say, a bamboo cotton bedding set).
 And speaking of cost, you’ll see that most prices listed are for a double-size set that includes a fitted sheet, duvet cover, and two pillowcases; some brands, however, only offer dimensions for double beds and up, and/or they sell by the piece.
 This pick and mix option, we learned, has its merits — sometimes just a single layer of linen atop or below your body is all you need to transform your night.